LONG-TERM TRAVEL REPORT

 A residence report for choosing where and how to live.

-A long stay is not mainly an arrival problem.
-It is a neighborhood, commute, housing, school, medical, banking, phone, language, support, and compliance problem.
-This report starts from the university, office, host institution, or worksite and builds a practical plan around daily life.
+A long stay depends on neighborhood fit, commute, housing, school, medical continuity, banking, phone access, language, support, and compliance considerations.
+This report starts from the university, office, host institution, or worksite and builds structured decision support around daily life.

 Tokyo travel image